Modelcore

 Cloud projects and workspaces

-Projects moved into a cloud-backed dashboard with auth, autosave, snapshots, thumbnails, sharing, workspaces, and local import/export.
+Projects moved into a cloud-backed dashboard with autosave, thumbnails, sharing, workspaces, and local import/export.

 Modelcore grew the project system needed for a real beta instead of one-off local scenes.

-- Added authenticated project CRUD, snapshot storage, project routes, autosave, manual save, and save status.
+• Added cloud project creation, opening, renaming, deletion, autosave, manual save, and clear save status.

 Realtime collaboration hardening

-Project sharing, presence, 3D cursors, solid locks, command log, catch-up, and recovery flows are now substantially more reliable.
+Project sharing, presence, 3D cursors, edit coordination, reconnects, and recovery are now substantially more reliable.

-- Added project sharing, organization access, realtime presence, 3D cursors, and solid edit locks.
+• Added project sharing, organization access, realtime presence, 3D cursors, and coordinated solid editing.

 Groups, components, and nested edit contexts